Reformed Church of New Paltz Records

 The Dutch Reformed Church in America

 The Dutch Reformed Church in America was founded in New Amsterdam (now New York City) in 1628, more than 50 years prior to the establishment of the New Paltz Reformed Church.
-Both Huguenots (Calvinists from France) and Walloons (French-speaking Calvinists from the Spanish Netherlands, now Belgium and parts of Northern France) experienced religious persecution in their homelands throughout the 16th and 17th centuries, resulting in various waves of migration to other European countries (including The Netherlands, England, and Germany) and to the New World.
+Both Huguenots (Calvinists from France) and Walloons (French-speaking Calvinists from the Spanish Netherlands, now Belgium and parts of Northern France) experienced religious persecution and the chaos of war in their homelands throughout the 16th and 17th centuries, resulting in various waves of migration to other European countries (including The Netherlands, England, and Germany) and to the New World.
 When the first settlers arrived in New Amsterdam from The Netherlands in 1624, the group included some French-speaking Huguenots and Walloons.
 However, the Walloons who would settle New Paltz emigrated later, in the 1650s and 60s, first to Mannheim in the Palatinate in Germany and then to New Netherland.

 The earliest French-speaking settlers in New Amsterdam were ministered to by Jonas Michel, a Dutch Reformed minister of French descent, and then by Dutch clergy until the arrival of Rev. Daille in the early 1680s.
 In 1687 a second French clergyman, Rev. Pierre Peiret, ministered in the French Reformed Church in New York City, while Rev. Daille regularly visited French-speaking Reformed communities in New Paltz, New Rochelle, Staten Island, and New Jersey.